 where x is the price on Amazon and y is the price at the UCLA bookstore.
 Interpret the coefficients in this model and discuss whether the interpretations make sense in this context.
+Go to the preceding footnote link for the Guided Practice solution.

-Can we conclude that if Amazon raises the price of a textbook by 1 dollar, the UCLA Bookstore will raise the price of the textbook by 1.03?
+Can we conclude that if Amazon raises the price of a textbook by 1 dollar, the UCLA Bookstore will raise the price of the textbook by \$1.03?10 Go to the preceding footnote link for the Guided Practice solution.